 Clause 9/[IETF LOOPBACK] indicates that he use of the loopback attribute is intended for monitoring of media quality of the session.
 Appendix I illustrates some example use cases.

 Furthermore it states that an offering or answering entity that is compliant to this specification SHOULD support RTCP per [IETF RFC3550] and RTCP-XR per [IETF RFC3611].
-However this may not always be the case, Appendix I illustrates some example use cases that do not use RTCP and RTCP-XR.
+However this may not always be the case, Appendix I illustrates some example use cases that do not use RTCP and RTCP-XR, due to the fact that the measurement and reporting points are at the same location.

 It then details which metrics / blocks should be supported.
 In order to request a MG to collect statistics regarding these metrics the MGC should set the appropriate statistics via [ITU-T H.248.30] and/or [ITU-T H.248.48].